Judicial Training

 - A citing issued by a Citing Commissioner (or a team where there is no Citing Commissioner and team citing is in operation);

-- A case where a player has accumulated any combination of three yellow cards or Citing Commissioner Warnings during a tournament (or five during a series of Sevens tournaments.)
+- A case where a player has accumulated any combination of three yellow cards or Citing Commissioner Warnings during a tournament (or five during a series of 7s tournaments)

 Judicial personnel may also be requested to sit as Appeal Officers or as part of an Appeal Committee in appeals arising from disciplinary cases (in which they had no prior involvement).

-The criteria for Judicial Officers/Chairs of Disciplinary Committees and Disciplinary Committee members is set out in World Rugby Regulation 17.13.1(c):
+The criteria for Judicial Officers/Chairs of Disciplinary Committees, Appeal Officers/Chairs of Appeal Committees and Disciplinary/Appeal Committee members are set out in World Rugby Regulation 20.

-To ensure there is no actual or perceived conflict of interest, all judicial personnel (whether lawyers or ex-players, coaches and referees sitting as part of Disciplinary or Appeal Committees) have to comply with the independence criteria set out in the Regulations.
-This includes that they are independent of the Unions involved and that they do not hold any legislative role in any Union or Association (e.g., sitting on Union boards or committees).
+To ensure there is no actual or perceived conflict of interest, all judicial personnel (whether lawyers or former-players, coaches and referees sitting as part of Disciplinary or Appeal Committees) have to comply with the independence criteria set out in the Regulations.
+This includes that they are independent of the Unions involved and that they do not hold any legislative role in any Union or Association (e.g., sitting on Union boards or committees) (Regulation 20.1.3).